We have only a few expressions using the word “Jésus”, Jesus in French. I will translate and explain them, and illustrate them with an example + tips

 3 – Is Jesus a Common French Name?

-Jesus is not a common first name in France, unlike Marie which is extremely common as a main first name as well as other first names in French Catholic families.
+Jesus is not a common first name in France, unlike Marie which is extremely common as a main first name.

 In France, you have several given names: mine for example are Camille (main, usual one), Anne (Name of my grandmother on my mother side), Hélène (Name of my great-grandmother on my mother side), Marie (because my family is Catholic).